vallpi/EducationApp/README.md

 v 0.1.9 Added Theory synchronization with SubjectInfo page.
 Added testing info to json files. (by Sandvie)

 v 0.1.9.1 Fixed small detail that doesn't affect the program. (by Sandvie)

+v 0.1.9.2 Fixed small detail that doesn't affect the program. (by Sandvie)